 Certified Emergency Room Nurse Education Requirements

 Certified emergency room nurses are registered nurses who specialize in providing immediate care to patients with acute injuries, critical illnesses and other potentially life-threatening conditions.
-These nurses must be quick and able to efficiently respond to a variety of medical situations, including respiratory, cardiovascular and other trauma emergencies.
+These nurses must efficiently respond to a variety of medical situations, including respiratory, cardiovascular and other trauma emergencies.
 They need a nursing diploma or degree and a state license.
 They can earn optional professional certification as an emergency room nurse by passing examinations.

 Certified Emergency Room Nurse Overview